 The people who adopt the child become the child’s parents and take on all of a parent’s rights, responsibilities, and liabilities.
 A married couple can apply to adopt a child together.

 The Adoption of Children Act is the main law that governs child adoption in Singapore (ACA).
-Learn more about how to adopt a child in Singapore.
+Learn more about how to adopt a child in Singapore and how a family lawyer can help.

 1. Who Can Adopt A Child In Singapore?